-By default, debian-installer installs the desktop environment.
+By default, debian-installer installs the Gnome desktop environment.
 It is possible to interactively select a different desktop environment during the installation.
 It is also possible to install multiple desktops, but some combinations of desktop may not be co-installable.

 Note that this will only work if the packages needed for the desired desktop environment are actually available.
-If you are installing using a single full CD image, they will possibly need to be downloaded from a network mirror as they might not be available on the CD image due to its limited amount of space.
-Installing any of the available desktop environments this way should work fine if you are using a DVD image or any other installation method.
+Installing any of the available desktop environments this way should work fine if you are using a DVD image or any other installation method with a network mirror.

 The various server tasks will install software roughly as follows.
 Web server: apache2; SSH server: openssh.
-The "Standard system" task will install any package that has a priority "standard".
+The "Standard system utilities" task will install any package that has a priority "standard".
 This includes a lot of common utilities that are normally available on any Linux or Unix system.
 You should leave this task selected unless you know what you are doing and want a really minimal system.